BlockScience/MSML/examples/StarterRepo/reports/markdown/Boundary Actions/Dummy Boundary Action 2.md

 1. [[Dummy Space 1]]

 ## Boundary Action Options:
-### 1. V1 Dummy Boundary Action Option
+### 1. V1 Dummy Boundary Action 2 Option
 #### Description
-Equal weighted probability of choosing A, B or C
+Equal weighted probability of choosing A, B or C each time
 #### Logic
 Select A, B, C with equal probabilities